psychiatric-genomics-consortium/sex-stratified-depression/README.md

 https://github.com/psychiatric-genomics-consortium/sex-stratified-depression/blob/master/post_imputation/4_Associated_PCAs.r

-It is then down to the analyst to prepare a covariate file combining these PCs with other appropriate covariates for each analysis, such as age, genotyping batch, etc. The covariates should have a header row, with the first two columns containing family ID, and individual ID, with the remaining columns containing the associated PCs and any other covariates.
+It is then down to the analyst to prepare a covariate file combining these PCs with other appropriate covariates for each analysis, such as age, genotyping batch, etc. The covariates should have a header row, with the first two columns containing FID and IID, with the remaining columns containing the associated PCs and any other covariates.
 For the whole sample genotype-by-sex interaction analysis, sex (1 = male, 2 = female) should be included with ‘sex’ in the header row.

 #### Step 5